-Pain specialists watch the flow of the dye under x-ray and look for the cracks and or leaks in the disk capsule.
-Additionally, we look to see if placing the dye into the disk causes the patient additional pain.
-Once we have determined whether or not the disk is the source of the patient's pain problem, we can then decide the best course of treatment to help the patient.
+Pain specialists watch the flow of the dye under x-ray and look for the cracks and or leaks in the disc capsule.
+Additionally, we look to see if placing the dye into the disc causes the patient additional pain.
+Once we have determined whether or not the disc is the source of the patient's pain problem, we can then decide the best course of treatment to help the patient.

 Precision Pain Care uses strategies, methods and technology designed to break the cycle of pain and improve a patient’s quality of life.

 - Celiac Plexus Block

 - Dorsal Root Ganglion (DRG) stimulation

 - Endoscopic Discectomy